Increase FTTX Build Velocity with GIS Enabled Construction Management Software

 Planning your RDOF Project

 With government issued grants such as the Rural Digital Opportunity Fund (RDOF), ReConnect, and CAF-II, there are many milestones and requirements involved in building out complex infrastructure projects.
 On top of the strict deadlines, detailed forms, and complex requirements involved in receiving such grants, one of the greatest challenges Network Owners face is the pressure to deliver on the commitments made during the initial bidding phase.
 Failure to deliver and abide by strict reporting requirements and timelines can result in costly mistakes which could jeopardize opportunities in receiving future funding.
-Throughout the years of assisting Rural Electric Cooperatives and Internet Service Providers successfully complete complex infrastructure projects, Tricia Subido, Sr. Implementation Consultant at Vitruvi, has highlighted several areas to consider when deploying broadband networks:
+Throughout the years of assisting Rural Electric Cooperatives and Internet Service Providers successfully complete complex infrastructure projects, Tricia Subido, Director of Customer Success Operations at Vitruvi, has highlighted several areas to consider when deploying broadband networks:

 Key Points to Consider when deploying broadband: